 From Gajum you must reach the Terz'Alpe hut.
 You have two options: follow the path that runs along the Ravella stream or follow the path that leads to Prim'Alpe and Second'Alpe.
 Once you reach the Terz'Alpe hut, follow the steep path to the north in the direction of Colma di Pianezzo.
 Shortly before reaching the cross, on the right we will follow a path that along a scree brings us to thestart of the Ferrata of the Western Horn of Canzo (1h 45 'from the parking lot at Gajum).

 The ferrata initially starts for one short section of supported slab to the right, then fold left diagonally on an excellently attached wall until it reaches below one long, demanding wall.
 The slab is smooth and originally had no brackets.
 Now some artificial grips have been inserted which, together with the excellent grips and natural supports present, facilitate the ascent.
 It is clear from the start that proceeding climbing will make the climb much less hard than abusing the cable and the chain.
-Once the slab is finished, we turn to the right going up diagonally a groove initially a little cramped up to reach two brackets that help us in the climb.
+Once the slab is finished, we turn to the right going up diagonally a gully initially a little cramped up to reach two brackets that help us in the climb.
 The way up to this point is very beautiful, logical and gives great satisfaction.

 We go around a tree and we are near a lgrease traverse to the right.
 The sideways offers good support for the feet but not always easy handholds and this will sometimes make it necessary to balance with the large chain.
 Be careful to stay long on pieces in light overhang that could unnecessarily tire your arms.
 It is advisable to proceed with rhythm to finish the traverse.